marcusgia2505/classEx_doc/docs/Elements.rst

 	Choose which variable you want to display.

 show element
-	Element is always displayed, only if stage is activated or if it is activated and after.
+	Element is always displayed, only if the stage is activated or if it is activated and after.

 min
-	Minimum of the histogram (Default 0).
+	The minimum of the histogram (Default 0).

 max
-	Maximum of the histogram.
+	The maximum of the histogram.

 size of bins
 	How the values shall be pooled into *bins*.
-For example, if you define the bin 10, the data will be pooled in brackets of ten.
+For example, if you define the bin 10, the data will be pooled in groups of ten.

 label x-axis
 	The label you choose for the x-axis is displayed below the x-axis.